VODGroup/AccessibilityDocumentation/Sources/iOSAccessibilityHandbook/iOSAccessibilityHandbook.docc/Pages/iOSAccessibilityHandbook.md

 @Image(source: "aboutAccessibility-sample", alt: "-")

 ### VoiceOver Designer
-Reading the book you may sometimes notice screenshots of iOS applications with *mark-ups* related to accessibility design over them.
+Reading the book one may sometimes notice screenshots of iOS applications with *mark-ups* related to accessibility design over them.
 This is [**VoiceOver Designer**](https://rubanov.dev/voice-over-designer), an [open-source](https://github.com/VODGroup/VoiceOverDesigner) macOS application that allows to design *accessibility scenarios* over a screenshot of an app.
 @Image(source: "vod-sample", alt: "-")